talapkapetra/Olympics-project/README.md

 This file contains Olympic sports, Athletes and medals awarded at summer Olympic games between 1986 and 2014.

+Another dataset, [Metadata_Country.csv](https://talapkapetra.github.io/Olympics-project/Metadata_Country.csv) was used to import information of World Regions.
+It is available in public on Kaggle.com as well.

 ## Objectives

 My aim was to compare the performances of Countries in summer Olympic Games.
 I investigated acvhievements worldwide and in Hungary.